CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 3. Configure the **Adapters** on each VM as shown below, then click **OK** to save the network connections.

-   - Make sure you select the **Paravirtualized Network (virtio-net)** network Adapter Type.
+   - Make sure to select the **Paravirtualized Network (virtio-net)** network Adapter Type for all adpaters
-   - Enable **Promiscuous Mode** on all adapters (except Adapter 1) to allow for LACP bonding to operate properly.
+   - Enable **Promiscuous Mode** for all adapters (except Adapter 1) to allow for LACP bonding to operate properly.
-   - Do not change the **MAC Address**, which is provided automatically.
+   - Do not change the **MAC Addresses**, which are configured automatically.

    **leaf01 configuration**